Helping local retail economies thrive

 • Updating an order

-• Saving a credit card to the account/editing the credit card
+• Saving/editing a credit card

 • Adding/updating billing/shipping information